Tedzilla/index_module/README.md

   ind.save()

 How it works:
-  works with 3 main functions:
+  works with 3 callable functions:

   check() accepts one argument - url/md5hash/any-string checks if the string exists in our index file
       check("https://www.drupal.org/docs/develop") # returns true if url does NOT exist